draftdev/jobs/README.md

 ## Open Roles

 - **[Freelance Technical Writer](https://draft.dev/write) ($315+ per blog post)** - If you're a software developer and you want to build your personal brand while getting paid to write about interesting technical topics, you've come to the right place.
 Contribute as much or as little as you want -- no monthly minimums.
-- **[Freelance Technical Writer -- Mobile Development](https://draft.dev/write) ($315+ per blog post)** - Do you have a background building mobile apps in iOS and Android?
-Perhaps you have experience in mobile product management?
+- **[Freelance Technical Writer -- Geographic Information Systems](https://draft.dev/write) ($315+ per blog post)** - Do you have GIS skills?
+Ever mapped data to countries/regions?
 We've got a writing opportunity for you!
-- **[Freelance Technical Writer -- Cyber Security](https://draft.dev/write) ($315+ per blog post)** - Are you an authoritative writer with a background in cyber security development?
-Ever used machine learning in that space, or Kubernetes?
+- **[Freelance Technical Writer -- Bazel](https://draft.dev/write) ($315+ per blog post)** - Are you experienced with testing software with Bazel?
+Interested in learning more about this open-source tool for automating software builds and tests?
 We've got a writing opportunity for you!

 ## About Draft.dev
 [Draft.dev](http://draft.dev/) is a content marketing agency focused on creating in-depth, technical content for growing technology companies.
 We work with subject matter experts from around the world to create tutorials, blog posts, and e-books for our clients.
 Founded in 2020, we're a small but quickly growing team of technologists, writers, marketers, and editors.